School Direct Secondary training places are available for 2018-19 in:

 One academic year, from September to July.

 In Phase 2 of the programme the focus will be on applying your pedagogical knowledge and developing your teaching skills and professional practice.
-Your teaching timetable will increase.
-You will also go on your second placement at one of the other schools in the partnership for an 8-week block of teaching.
+Your teaching timetable will increase to a 50% timetable.
+One day a week spent at Ampleforth College.

-By Phase 3, trainees be teaching between 60 and 75% of the timetable expected of an NQT, so they are fully prepared by the time they complete the course for the demands expected of a qualified teacher.
+By Phase 3, trainees will be teaching between 60 and 75% of the timetable expected of an NQT, so they are fully prepared by the time they complete the course for the demands expected of a qualified teacher.
+Traingin at Ampleforth College now occurs one day per fortnight.

-The course is structured so that you can spend the majority of the academic year (your main placement) at one of the schools in our Alliance.
-There will also be a second 8-week placement at another of the partner schools.
-Where possible, placements will be arranged to minimise travelling.
+The course is designed so that you can spend the majority of the academic year at one of the schools in our partnership (your 'School A' main placement.
+There will also be a second 6-week placement at another of the partner schools ('School B).
+Where possible, placements will be arranged to minimise travelling, although trainees should be aware they may need to travel for up to one hour to their placement schools.

 Support for trainees

-As part of our comprehensive professional development programme, you will receive specialist mentor support from experienced teachers in your placement schools, and subject knowledge enhancement and professional studies sessions led by a highly-experienced Leeds Trinity University lecturer in Initial Teacher Education.
-All of the tutor-led study sessions are held at Ampleforth College so you will only need to travel to Leeds Trinity to register at the start of the course and for your graduation day at the end.
+As part of our comprehensive professional development programme, you will receive specialist mentor support from experienced teachers in your placement schools, and subject knowledge enhancement and professional studies sessions led by a highly-experienced Leeds Trinity University Senior tutor in Initial Teacher Education.
+All of the tutor-led study sessions are held at Ampleforth College so you will only need to visit Leeds Trinity University to register at the start of the course and for your graduation day at the end.

 Throughout your course you will have access to Leeds Trinity University resources and academic, pastoral and financial support and guidance whenever it is required.
 Leeds Trinity will also provide you with remote access to its extensive library of electronic books and academic journals.